-- Federal Direct Unsubsidized Loan:
+- Federal Stafford Loans:

-- Annual limit \$40,500 \$47,167 per year
+- Unsubsidized loans \$40,500 \$47,167 per year

 - Cumulative debt \$224,000

-- Federal GRADUATE PLUS Loan:
+- Federal GRAD PLUS Loan:

-- o Cost of attendance less any financial received in an academic year
+- Cost of education less financial aid per year

-The amount a student is eligible to borrow is based on criteria defined by the U.S. Department of Education, the KYCOM cost of attendance and the student's level of federal loan indebtedness.

-The Federal Direct Unsubsidized Loan accrues interest from the disbursement date.
+The amount a student can borrow is based on criteria defined by the U.S. Department of Education, the KYCOM standardized student budget, and student's level of federal loan indebtedness.
+The Unsubsidized Stafford Loan accrues interest from disbursement date.
 Borrowers must consider the repayment implications and avoid excessive borrowing.
-KYCOM has a federally-mandated obligation to keep a student's indebtedness to a minimum.
-A student will receive counseling while in school about the nature of his or her debt and the projected payment schedule.
+KYCOM has a federally mandated obligation to keep a student's indebtedness to a minimum.
+A student will receive counseling annually while enrolled about the nature of their debt and the projected payment schedule.